Dr. Shirley's History Pages

 ca. AD 400

 The Vulgate, Latin translation of the Bible, by Jerome.
-The Vulgate Latin text becomes the standard Western Christian Bible;
+The Vulgate Latin text became the standard Western Christian Bible

 The Peshitta, Syriac (Aramaic) Bible, produced.
-The Peshitta becomes the standard Syrian Christian Bible
+The Peshitta became the standard Syrian Christian Bible

 AD 400-461